dxos-deprecated/feed-store/README.md

 #### `feedStore.createReadStream([options]) -> ReadableStream`

-Creates a ReadableStream from the feeds stored in FeedStore.
+Creates a ReadableStream from the loaded feeds.

 - `options: Options for the hypercore.createReadStream`

 #### `feedStore.createReadStreamByFilter(descriptor => Boolean, [options]) -> ReadableStream`

-Creates a ReadableStream from the feeds stored in FeedStore.
+Creates a ReadableStream from the loaded feeds filter by a callback function.

 - `options: Options for the hypercore.createReadStream`